jColeChanged/jColeChanged.github.io/_posts/2022-07-19-notebooks.md

 Tragically - apparently not.

 We run into two problems.
 The first is cultural: attribution.
 People who craft a nice paragraph like to be recognized for it and feel cheated if you reuse it.
 Putting aside their theft of our shared language for their own selfish gain we still have another problem.
 Copying paragraph after paragraph in writing isn't especially tractable.
-Words are juts a few characters.
+Words are just a few characters.
 Paragraphs are many.
-Writing a document which copies many paragraph would mean doing a lot of writing - a lot of work.
+Writing a document which copies many paragraphs would mean doing a lot of writing - a lot of work.

 We can solve both problems by using a graph structure.
 The first problem is solved because we can attribute the author of the paragraph as metadata on the graph path that describes a document.
-Plagarism is not citation.
+Plagiarism is not citation.
 Documents are path descriptions through a graph - not claims to the writing along the content of the path description.
 The second problem is solved for much the same reason.
 Since we are giving a path description through the graph we don't have to worry about the character cost of typing out each paragraph.
 We just have to write out the edge.

 ## Templatized Graph Structure